anisbet/pipe/Readme.md

 the input is longer than the variable string, the remainder of the string is output as is.
 The input variable declaration must match the output in length and is case sensitive.

+Using the keyword 'collapse' will remove empty or undefined columns values from the line.

 Use case: Change c0 to upper case.
 Parameters: -e c0:uc